Qrashi/minecraft-plugin-downloader/data/data_info.md

 }
 ```

-## REPLACING

 ### config.json

 ```
 config.json: {
     batch_size: Batch size for copying (amount of RAM the copy operation will take)
     sources_folder: Software folder (Where all software is stored)
-    start_requirements: {
-        CPU: Amount of CPU that needs to avialible to start ANY server
-        RAM: Amount of RAM that needs to avialible to start ANY server }
-    java_paths: {
-        NEWEST: Path to newest java version
-        "8": Path to java 8
-N       *****: Any other java version
-    }
     newest_game_version: URL to retrieve the latest game version.
     version_check_interval: The interval (in days) between game version checks.
     windows_compatibility: If set to true, windows compatibility will be enabled